isabelschuurmans/GENR-EPICv2-preprocessing/README.md

 # Longitudinal DNAm Profiling Workflow

-This repositiory contains scripts for longitudinal DNA methylation (DNAm) profiling, developed for and used in The Generation R Study.
+This repositiory contains scripts for longitudinal DNA methylation (DNAm) profiling, developed for and used in the Generation R Study.

 ![](images/DNAm_workflow_github.png?raw=true "Longitudinal DNAm profiling workflow")